 Contact Sales Team for pricing for custom size and coatings requirements.
 We offer very competitive prices on Germanium optics!
 Check now!

-Alkor is one of the largest Russian manufacturer of Germanium optics with 25 years experience.
-Our Germanium windows, wedges and lenses are widely used in IR sensors, LIDARs, thermal image and medical applications, in pyrometry and thermography, FLIR cameras all over the world.
+Alkor is one of the largest manufacturers of Germanium optics with 25 years experience.
+Our Germanium windows, wedges and lenses are widely used in IR sensors, LIDARs, thermal image and medical applications, in pyrometry and thermography, IR cameras all over the world.

 Germanium is used widely for lenses and windows in thermal imaging, FLIR applications, as germanium viewports.
 Its high index of refraction (about 4) makes it of particular interest